Can I extend the time to pay back CSA arrears?

 If there is anyway I can extend the term please feel frre to let me know, I can’t think of any other financial organisation that would not assist willing payers to make payments.

-4 Responses to “Can I extend the time to pay back CSA arrears?”
+12 thoughts on “Can I extend the time to pay back CSA arrears?”

 I recently received a telephone call from the CSA telling me I had £1600 arrears which date back to prior to 2007.
 I disputed this on the basis that I had received a nil assessment in February 2007, this stated that my required contribution was zero.
 At this time I had lost my job due to ill health and was in receipt of incapacity benefit.